KamalSuhail/KingSukh-Guesthouse/Readme.md

-<h1><KingSukh Guest House</h1>
+<h1>KingSukh Guest House<h1>

-<p>Welcome to the KingSukh Guest House project repository.
-This website serves as an interactive platform to showcase the rooms, services, and contact information for the guest house.</p>
+Welcome to the KingSukh Guest House project repository.
+This website serves as an interactive platform to showcase the rooms, services, and contact information for the guest house.

 <h1>Features:</h1>